dentra/esphome-components/components/energy_tariffs/README.md

 * **tariffs**: (**Required**, List): List of Tariff sensors.
 Minimum 1, maximum 4 (Let me know if you need more).
 See [Tariff Sensor](#Tariff_Sensor).
 * **on_tariff** (*Optional*, Action): An automation to perform when the tariff was changed.
 See [energy_tariffs.on_tariff](#energy_tariffs.on_tariff).
 * **on_before_tariff** (*Optional*, Action): An automation that will be performed one second ahead of the tariff change time.
 See [energy_tariffs.on_before_tariff](#energy_tariffs.on_before_tariff).
+* **save_to_flash_interval** (*Optional*, Time): The minimum time span between saving updated values to flash.
+This is to keep wearout of memory low.
+Defaults to `0s` and it means store values only in RTC memory not in flash.
+This option affect on every tariff sensor.

 ## Tariff Sensor
 Provide energy consumption for specified time period.